-Measures put in place by UCEM to mitigate risk and to preserve continuation of study for students UCEM is committed to ensuring the continuation of study for students in the event of a material change, and the institution will be transparent in the information where changes have occurred, or are going to occur, and will fully support students through any changes.
+3. Measures that UCEM has put in place to mitigate these risks and to preserve continuation of study for students

+UCEM is committed to ensuring the continuation of study for students in the event of a Material Change and will be transparent where changes have occurred, or are going to occur, and will support students through any changes.

-You can find detailed information regarding the processes that are in place to mitigate risk in the event of programme closure or programme change in the following documents:
+Detailed information regarding the processes that are in place to mitigate risk in the event of programme closure or programme change can be found in the following documents:

-- Terms and Conditions of Contract (opens new window) - UCEM Academic and General Regulations for Students (opens new window) - UCEM Code of Practice Programme Planning, Monitoring and Evaluation (opens new window) - UCEM Refund and Compensation Policy (opens new window)
+- Terms and Conditions of Contract (opens new window) - UCEM Academic and Programme Regulations (opens new window) - UCEM Code of Practice Programme Planning, Monitoring and Evaluation (opens new window) - UCEM Refund and Compensation Policy (opens new window)

 All documents are published on the UCEM website.

-You are advised to read the relevant section of these documents alongside the Student Protection Plan.
+You are advised to read the relevant section of these documents alongside this SPP.